valentinmace/snake/README.md

 - A Neural Network module
 - A main file with toy examples

+I timed most functions to be sure to improve speed and used numba jit for compiling some functions, the genetic algorithm is parallelized for its main part (snakes evaluation) using multiprocessing and joblib

 ## Installation

 Python 3 was used for this project and I can't promess that older versions are compatibles